I’ve been working with nonprofit leaders for over 10 years, and I always say that nonprofits need a vision, a roadmap, and funding to be successful.

-He helped me create this 5-step checklist for pitching a non-profit.
+He helped me create this five-step checklist for pitching a nonprofit.

 You have to be prepared for a meeting with the angel investor – prepared to sell your organization’s value and answer the donor’s questions, and that means doing your research.
 Make sure to ask the right questions:

 - What is the donor’s worldview, and how does your organization align with it?

 - Have they already donated all their allocated funds?

 - Do they only donate at certain times of the year?

 - Is your organization a good fit with their passions?

 “Raising money for any purpose takes a ton of time.” — Luke Krueger

 You can waste a lot of it chasing people who have already donated the money they allocated or when your non-profit is the wrong fit.
 For example, if an investor only donates to animal rescue and environmental causes, your social services non-profit organization probably doesn’t stand a chance, so don’t waste your time!
 There’s an angel investor out there for you.
 You just have to find them.

 “You have to realize you’re in a competition for capital.” — Luke Krueger